esevangelista/6TenRRS-api/README.md

 	<img src="https://img.shields.io/badge/status-development-yellow.svg" />
 </h1>
 </br>
-<h4 align="center">CMSC 127 Project </br> A record system allows us to record, in electronic form, any transaction done by a customer with 6-Ten Rewards card.
+<h4 align="center">CMSC 127 Project </br> A record system that allows us to record, in electronic form, any transaction done by a customer with 6-Ten Rewards card.
 </h4>

 # Installation